dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 ### Using Remote Cloud Solutions

-You can provision external NFS with the scripts for use with the Dgraph cluster running on Kubernetes.
-Unlike object storage, such as S3 or GCS, this storage will not be accessible from the public Internet, and so can only be accessed from within a private subnet.
+You can provision external NFS to use with your Dgraph cluster running on Kubernetes using these scripts.
+Unlike object storage, such as S3 or GCS, this storage will not be accessible from the public Internet and so can only be accessed from within a private subnet.

 * Shell Scripts
   * [Google Cloud Filestore](gcfs-cli/README.md) - provision FileStore using `gcloud`